-- (1) The operator must ensure that an effective cleaning and hygiene system is in place that ensures the transitional facility and protective clothing are kept clean at all times and activities undertaken by personnel do not compromise the management of the uncleared fish and marine invertebrates. - (2) Amenities, equipment and protective clothing must be available for adequate cleaning and disinfection of the facility: - a) After an exotic disease is diagnosed, or the operator chooses not to have fish or marine invertebrates tested when the exotic diseases is suspected (see clauses 3.6.1). - b) When using equipment between water systems (see clause 3.3.1) - (3) Equipment and fish tanks must be thoroughly cleaned before disinfection with: - a) Hypochlorite solution at 200 ppm for 5 minutes, or - b) An iodophore solution, approved by the inspector, containing 0.5% available iodine for 5 minutes, or - c) Other disinfection methods approved by the Inspector.
+- (1) The operator must ensure that an effective cleaning and hygiene system is in place that ensures the transitional facility and protective clothing are kept clean at all times and activities undertaken by personnel do not compromise the management of the uncleared fish and marine invertebrates. - (2) The facility, equipment and protective clothing must be available for adequate cleaning and disinfection: - a) After disease from a specified risk organism is diagnosed, or the operator chooses not to have fish or marine invertebrates tested when the disease is suspected (see clauses 3.6.1). - b) When using equipment between water systems (see clause 3.3.2) - (3) Equipment and fish tanks must be thoroughly cleaned before disinfection with: - a) Hypochlorite solution at 200 ppm for 5 minutes, or - b) An iodophore solution, approved by the inspector, containing 0.5% available iodine for 5 minutes, or - c) Other disinfection methods approved by the Inspector.